Accessibility

 In contrast, adaptive technology is specifically designed to be used by people with certain difficulties.
 This includes modified computer keyboards, adapted door handles, and other devices that help people with physical limitations to live independently.
 While adaptive technology is a subset of assistive technology, the two terms are often used interchangeably.

 Assistive technologies are defined as equipment or a type of product designed to improve or maintain the functional capabilities of people with difficulties.
-Various assistive technologies are available, including voice recognition software, which enables users to control web services with simple voice commands.
+There are many assistive technology devices such as hearing aids, mobility aids and adaptive tools in use today that can connect wirelessly to your Verizon mobile device through Bluetooth.
+Various assistive technologies are also available, including voice recognition software, which enables users to control web services with simple voice commands.

 Voice Access for Android lets you control your device with spoken commands.
 Use your voice to open apps, navigate, and edit text hands-free.
 It can be downloaded from the Google App store.